Is Power Dressing Just The Patriarchy At Play?

 Conversely, she also points to how women are also rendered invisible as fashion designers or executives, though there are more female-run fashion houses on the rise.

 It runs parallel to how the male gaze functions in fashion — the power dynamic where men are the gazers and women are gazed upon.
-“The male gaze reflects expectations of how women's bodies are supposed to look and what is aesthetically required of women — which in turn positions women as sexualised, idealised and objects of heteronormative desire and pleasure,” Gurrieri says.
+“The male gaze reflects expectations of how women's bodies are supposed to look and what is aesthetically required of women — which in turn positions women as sexualized, idealized and objects of heteronormative desire and pleasure,” Gurrieri says.

 Yet in turn, we are seeing TikTok users trying to suppress the male gaze and instead, dress for the female gaze.
 The term isn’t a direct opposite of the male gaze and isn’t about asserting female dominance, but more so about making viewers feel what women see and experience.
 However some argue that a female gaze doesn’t exist.
 TikTok users are co-opting the term to express that they are dressing for themselves (though it does just seem like a poor repackage of the trend cycle).